commtech/cfscc/README.md

 fscc_get_append_status(h, &status);
 ```

-A complete example of how to do this can be found in the files
+A complete example of how to do this can be found in the file
 [`examples\append-status.c`](https://github.com/commtech/cfscc/blob/master/examples/append-status.c)

 ##### fscc_set_memory_cap
 ##### fscc_get_memory_cap